Protocols for Quantum Weak Coin Flipping: TDPG-to-Explicit-protocol Framework (TEF) and Bias 1/10 Game and Protocol

 \subsection{Special case: the blinkered unitary}

-In this subsection, we use the more explicit notation from \Defref{TEFconstraint}, \Subsecref{framework} to illustrate how TEF easily allows one to construct WCF protocols approaching bias $1/6$.
+In this subsection, we use the more explicit notation from \cref{def:TEFconstraint}, \cref{subsec:framework} to illustrate how TEF easily allows one to construct WCF protocols approaching bias $1/6$.
 To this end, we introduce an important class of unitaries we call \emph{Blinkered Unitaries}.
-For clarity, to describe the TEF constraint (as in \Defref{TEFconstraint}), we use $U$ instead of $U_{(2)}$ and $E$ instead of $E^h_{(2)}$.
-Given a transition (as in \Eqref{transitionForTEF}), the associated Blinkered Unitary is defined as
+For clarity, to describe the TEF constraint (as in \cref{def:TEFconstraint}), we use $U$ instead of $U_{(2)}$ and $E$ instead of $E^h_{(2)}$.
+Given a transition (as in Equation~\eqref{eq:transitionForTEF}), the associated Blinkered Unitary is defined as